MarioLegenda/blue-dot/README.md

     ));

 A service has a *run()* method that **BlueDot** executes.
 Purpose of a service is to group many scenarios or simple statements together.
-The return value of a callable is anything that *run()* method returns but encapsulated in a Promise.
+The return value of a service is anything that *run()* method returns but encapsulated in a Promise.
 More on promises later.